markprodehl/My-Note-Taker/README.md

  Mark Prodehl

- # Tests

- Application has been deployed to Heroku with no errors.

  # Instructions

-The user simply clicks the get started button, which will display the notes dashboard.
-The user can then add a note title and text body then click save to store the note.
-To delete a note, click the delete icon.
-To retrieve a note, select the desired note.
+Click `Get Started` to display the dashboard

+Add a note title and some text

+Click the `save` icon on the top right of the dashboard

+To open a note, find the note title in the list on the left hand side and click on it

+To delete a note, simply click the `delete` icon next to the unwanted note.

 The deployed application can be found using this URL: https://the-notebook.herokuapp.com/.

  # Contact